Digital Marketing Professional (10+ years). I sell things on Craigslist occasionally; I've sold small items and big items.

-- Using the H1 tags like we discussed in the formatting section will display the text in large bold print.
-This headline will jump out at the potential buyer and tell him exactly what to expect, and whether or not he wants to view the rest of the ad.
+- Using the H1 tags, as we discussed in the formatting section, will display the text in large bold print.
+This headline will jump out at the potential buyer and tell him exactly what to expect and whether or not he wants to view the rest of the ad.

 - If you're interested in purchasing this sofa, please call David @ 555-555-5555

-- Using the H2 tag like we discussed in the formatting section above, your Sub Heading will appear in slightly smaller text than your Headline, but will still be larger than your Sales Copy.
+- Using the H2 tag, as we discussed in the formatting section above, your subheading will appear in slightly smaller text than your headline but will still be larger than your sales copy.
 There is a real chance that the rest of your ad may not even be viewed.
-If the Headline and Sub Heading are good enough, that might be all the potential buyer needs to pick up the phone.
+If the headline and subheading are good enough, that might be all the potential buyer needs to pick up the phone.

-- The Sub Heading is used to reinforce the Headline and give the potential buyer the opportunity to respond immediately.
-In the marketing world we call this a "Call to Action," but all that basically is, is a command, suggestion, or instruction to the potential buyer, informing them on how to respond.
+- The subheading is used to reinforce the headline and give the potential buyer the opportunity to respond immediately.
+In the marketing world, we call this a "Call to Action," but all that basically is, is a command, suggestion, or instruction to the potential buyer, informing them on how to respond.
 In this example, I'm instructing the customer to call me directly.
-It is carefully worded to be very agreeable with the correct viewer of the ad.
+It is carefully worded to be very agreeable with the correct view of the ad.
 If they can answer yes to the condition: If you're interested, then I tell them exactly what to do: Call David, and I provide the phone number.

-- Some call to actions also include a time line.
+- Some call to actions also includes a timeline.
 This can be very effective.
-For instance, the same Sub Heading as we have now could be appended with, "Must be gone by this weekend!"
+For instance, the same subheading as we have now could be appended with, "Must be gone by this weekend!"
 Or something simpler like, "Call me today."
-These commands work, and simplify the process for the potential buyer.
+These commands work and simplify the process for the potential buyer.